 During her studies Maria has actively taught students of different ages and levels: She worked as an accompanist and a piano teacher at The Lev Vlasenko Music School in Moscow.

 In 2001 Maria founded klezmer band “Shemesh”.
 Since than, she was performing folk music in prestigious international music festivals: KlezFest in St. Petersburg (2003), KlezFest in Kiev (2004 – 2005), Dona-fest (Moscow,2005), Yiddish-fest (Moscow, 2006-2008), Klezmer Festival in Kharkov, Ukraine (2005).
 In 2005, she debuted at the Moscow Jewish “Shalom” Theater” with klezmer band “Dona”.

-In 2012 Maria joined the faculty of the Piano School of NYC.
+In 2012 Maria joined the faculty of New York Piano School.

 Maria is an accomplished musician with highly professional approach, ambition and talent for training competitive successful students.